21centurymotorcompany/bitdbdoc/docs/decentralized.md

 BitDB is a project to show that:

 - It is not only possible to build a scalable decentralized app on top of proof of work
-- But actually, proof of work is THE ONLY way to build **truly decentralized** apps.
+- But actually, proof of work is THE ONLY IDEAL way to build **truly decentralized** apps.

 BitDB builds on top of Bitcoin.